NakedJSX/core/README.md

-# core
+# @nakedjsx/core
-NakedJSX development server and build tool.
+The NakedJSX development server and build tool.

-This is a pre-version 1.0.0 release.
-Everything subject to change.
+Many users will not use this package directly, and will use `npx nakedjsx` instead.

+Please see the [documentation](https://nakedjsx.org/documentation) for more information.